Jaypack06/Python-learning/README.md

 for the code you will be following instuction and only inputting numbers to select and typing when prompted

-I need help with more of the advance fuctions like duplication detection and category selction

-everything else should work I tried my best

-function should work
+the funtions are kinda all over the place sorry for that.
+I did have to use some outside help because I felt that some of the funtion you asked for were pretty advanced.

+you should start the program and should make some contacts and then test to see if the other funtions work.